lockkkk/fa24/_pages/logistics.md

 **Research project**
 <br/>
 The course project is an open-ended research project, done in groups of one, two or three.
-A list of potential project ideas is [here](TBD).
+A list of potential project will be posted.
 Students must provide following:

 - Project proposal: a 1–2 page description of the proposed problem, related work, and the solution idea.
 The proposal must also include a biweekly project timeline.